 All HST Trainees are required to attend courses and study days throughout their training programme.
-Trainees must attend four study days per year.
+Trainees must attend a minimum of four study days per year.
 These days are mandatory.
 Some courses/study days Trainees are required to attend once a year, and some are required once during the programme.